wizardkids/weather/readme.md

 ## Prerequisites
 Before running this script, you need an API key from OpenWeatherMap.
 You can sign up for a free account at [https://openweathermap.org/api](https://openweathermap.org/api).

-Edit the config.ini file, inserting your API key in the obvious location.
+Change the name of the config.ini.template file to config.ini and then edit the file, inserting your API key and location data in the obvious locations.

 ## Help